willshepp28/IG_Clone/Readme.md

    * Order of seeding is important.
    * If you are storing a number on the request.params object, realize that the data type is a string and not a number.
 You'll have to convert it to a number with parseInt() method.
    * To get a promise back when running a `insert()` in knexjs use `returning()`
+   * You cannot use `#` in a url.
+If you do the browser will skip the part that has `/#some/url` and load `\` - https://stackoverflow.com/questions/17744003/get-url-after-in-express-js-middleware-request

    ## Lessons Learned